Futu (NASDAQ:FUTU) Now Covered by CLSA

 CLSA initiated coverage on shares of Futu (NASDAQ:FUTU) in a research report issued on Tuesday, The Fly reports.
 The firm set a “buy” rating on the stock.

 FUTU has been the subject of several other reports.
-JPMorgan Chase & Co. initiated coverage on Futu in a report on Monday.
-They set an “overweight” rating and a $114.00 price target for the company.
+Bank of America lowered Futu from a “buy” rating to an “underperform” rating and reduced their price target for the company from $156.00 to $66.00 in a report on Friday.
 BOCOM International upgraded Futu from a “neutral” rating to a “buy” rating and set a $142.00 price target for the company in a report on Monday, August 2nd.
+The Goldman Sachs Group initiated coverage on Futu in a report on Tuesday, July 13th.
+They set a “neutral” rating and a $158.27 price target for the company.
 Zacks Investment Research lowered Futu from a “hold” rating to a “strong sell” rating in a report on Tuesday, August 3rd.
-Bank of America lowered Futu from a “buy” rating to an “underperform” rating and reduced their price target for the company from $156.00 to $66.00 in a report on Friday.
-Finally, The Goldman Sachs Group began coverage on Futu in a report on Tuesday, July 13th.
-They issued a “neutral” rating and a $158.27 target price for the company.
+Finally, JPMorgan Chase & Co. began coverage on Futu in a report on Monday.
+They set an “overweight” rating and a $114.00 price target for the company.
 Two analysts have rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $170.23.

 NASDAQ:FUTU opened at $63.98 on Tuesday.
 Futu has a fifty-two week low of $29.30 and a fifty-two week high of $204.25.
 The stock’s 50-day moving average is $94.28 and its two-hundred day moving average is $123.99.
 The stock has a market cap of $9.29 billion, a PE ratio of 27.11 and a beta of 1.27.